This article's headline, a direct quote from Berkshire Hathaway

-Speaking of bear markets, in the 1960s, Buffett invested more than 30% of his assets in one company, American Express
+In the 1960s, Buffett invested more than 30% of his assets in one company, American Express

 When you bet, bet big

-Few words have influenced me more than these:
+Few words carry more weight than these:

 Truly outstanding investment opportunities occur only occasionally.
 In general, the better they are, the rarer they are.
 Such opportunities are normally long-term in their maturation and by careful study can be foreseen long before they come to the attention of most investors. ...
 The very highest profit potentials occur whenever there is a convergence of two or more primary causes.